bloominstituteoftechnology/Sprint-Challenge--User-Interface/README.md

 5. Define mobile-first design in your own words.

+    The design begins at a lower screen width, typically in the 300-500px range.
+Typically a media query with a min-width is used.
+Media quesies typically progress in width till the width is about in the range for a desktop screen.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.

 ## Instructions